Skip to content

 Get the latest Syracuse news delivered right to your inbox.
 Subscribe to our sports newsletter here.

-Syracuse’s 2025 season couldn’t have got off to a much better start through five games.
-Contrary to last season, the Orange cruised through their initial nonconference games with ease.
+SU’s 2025 season couldn’t have gotten off to a much better start through five games.
+Contrary to last year, the Orange cruised through their initial nonconference games with ease.

-It didn’t help that Syracuse got off to a slow start.
+The Orange had a few opportunities to shift the momentum, primarily in the first quarter.
+Michigan started 1-of-7 from the field, but Syracuse was equally as cold.
 It didn’t score until four minutes into the quarter and started 0-for-5 from the field.
-While the Wolverines went just 2-of-8 in that span, their four offensive rebounds helped them take a 4-0 lead through three minutes.
+The Wolverines corralled four early offensive rebounds, which helped them take a 4-0 lead through three minutes.

-SU then finished the frame 0-for-8 from the field with three turnovers, allowing the Wolverines to close the frame on a 11-0 run.
-They led 20-6 after one, while Syracuse shot 2-of-15 overall.
+SU then finished the frame 0-for-8 from the field with three turnovers, allowing the Wolverines to close the frame on an 11-0 run.
+They led 20-6 after one, while Syracuse shot 2-of-14 overall.

-The Orange went over five minutes without a bucket before an Uche Izoje layup made it 23-8 a minute into the second.
-It sparked a brief 7-0 run capped with a snatch-back 3-pointer from Dominique Darius to cut the lead to 10 at the media timeout.
+The offensive woes persisted in the second quarter, as SU totaled over five minutes without a bucket before an Uche Izoje layup made it 23-8 a minute into the second.
+It sparked a brief 7-0 run capped with a snatch-back 3-pointer from Dominique Darius to cut the lead to 10.

-From there, though, SU cooled down.
-The Orange missed their next three shots, allowing Michigan to settle back in.
+Syracuse missed its next three shots, allowing Michigan to settle back in.
 Olivia Olson made a putback layup before Syla Swords drove to the cup for another, which forced a timeout from Legette-Jack.

-The Wolverines closed the quarter on an 11-8 run, primarily through their work on the offensive glass.
+The Wolverines closed the quarter on a 15-8 run, primarily through their work on the offensive glass.
 Michigan tallied eight offensive boards in the frame to Syracuse’s one.
 It allowed them to enter the half up 38-21.

 Syracuse couldn’t stop the bleeding in the second half.
 Michigan produced an 11-5 run, backed by a Mila Holloway triple.
-It led by 24 at the first media timeout of the quarter after Delfosse drained another 3 and hit a layup.
+It led by 24 at the first media timeout after Delfosse drained another 3 and hit a layup.

-By the next stoppage, it extended that to 28.
+By the next stoppage, it extended that advantage to 28.
 Syracuse started the quarter 3-of-10 from the field, while the Wolverines came out blazing hot at 9-of-13.
-The Orange stopped some of the bleeding with back-to-back buckets by Darius and Izoje, but Michigan seemingly had an answer every possession.
+The Orange inched closer with back-to-back buckets by Darius and Izoje, but Michigan seemingly had an answer every possession.
 It led SU 64-39 at the end of the third.

 The 25-point deficit was far too much to surmount in the final 10 minutes.
 In fact, the Wolverines extended it to as much as 33 at the 6:51 mark after two triples from Olson and Alyssa Crockett.

-It shouldn’t necessarily be called a reality check for the Orange, who’ve already had a few wake-up calls along their five-game win streak, but it displayed the gap that still lies between Syracuse and where it wants to be.
+While the Orange already had a few wake-up calls along their five-game win streak, Sunday was a clear reminder of the gap that still lies between Syracuse and where it wants to be.

-It’s clear the Orange have grown since last season.
-But Sunday’s thrashing shows SU still has a ways to go to contend with the best squads in the country.
+SU has grown since last season.
+But Sunday’s thrashing shows the Orange still have a ways to go to contend with the best squads in the country.

 banned-books-01